-Dry eyes – Gritty, red, sore eyes, apart from poor vision are probably the most common symptoms we encounter in practice on a day to day basis.
-It affect millions of people; it usually results from a problem with the tear film which lubricates the eye’s surface.
+The most common symptoms of dry eyes include gritty, red, sore eyes, as well as poor vision.
+Dry eyes is usually a result from a problem with the tear film which lubricates the eye’s surface.
 It may occur either as a result of reduced tear production or when the tears evaporate from the surface too quickly.

-Dry eyes may affect people of any age but decreased tear production is common as we get older particularly in post-menopausal women.
-Certain medications have this as a side effect and it is prevalent in long-term contact lens wearers as well as a result of refractive laser eye surgery e.g. Lasik.
+Dry eyes can affect people of any age but decreased tear production is common as we get older particularly in post-menopausal women.
+Certain medications have this as a side effect and it is prevalent in long-term contact lens wearers as well as a result of refractive laser eye surgery.

-Today a whole new science has developed to assist the dry eye sufferer.
-There are today a confusing amount of products on the market which are aimed at the ‘Dry Eye’ sufferer- from eye drops, to sprays, nutritional supplements, lid wipes, lotions, hot compresses – even mechanical hot steam devices to clear blocked meibomian glands in the eyelids!
+There are a confusing number of products on the market which are aimed at the ‘Dry Eye’ sufferer- from eye drops, to sprays, nutritional supplements, lid wipes, lotions, hot compresses and even mechanical hot steam devices to clear blocked meibomian glands in the eyelids!

 This is why we now offer specialist advice at our Dry Eye Clinics – click for more details.

 At last!
-There is no need to trial and error a sequence of products to find the right one for a patient – we can select now just one drop for ALL our patients who suffer with dry eyes.
+There is no need to trial and error a sequence of products to find the right one for a patient.
+We can now select just one all our patients who suffer with dry eyes.

-The new product from Spectrum Thea is THEALOZ DUO – combining sodium hyaluronate (0.15%) and trehalose (3%) in a hypotonic formulation – it matches all the requirements for a modern, effective product.
+Thealoz Duo from Spectrum Thea combines sodium hyaluronate (0.15%) and trehalose (3%) in a hypotonic formulation.
 Sodium hyaluronate provides long-lasting lubrication and soothing for the ocular surface, whilst trehalose protects the delicate cells on the surface of the eye from dryness and the concentrated salts in the tears of a dry eye.
-And, best of all, the bottle is easy to use andcleverly designed so that preservatives are no longer required, giving safe, measured drops for three months (300 drops).
+The bottle is easy to use and cleverly designed so that preservatives are no longer required, giving safe, measured drops for three months (300 drops).